Mike-Mortensen-Portfolio/Oiski.School.ParkAndWash_H2_2021/README.md

 ### How To
 Unzip the file and place Oiski.ConsoleTech.Engine.dlll and Oiski.ConsoleTech.Engine.xml inside _Oiski.School.ParkAndWash_H2_2021\Oiski.School.ParkAndWash_H2_2021\Oiski.School.ParkAndWash_H2_2021.Application_

+**Note:** There's an issue with the [OiskiEngine](https://github.com/ZhakalenDk/Oiski.ConsoleTech.Engine/tree/v1.5.1) that reports an `IndexOutOfBoundsException` that will crash the program.
+This is a known issue, however, the engine is no longer being developed and the issue was never fixed. if this occurs, simply run the program again (_Shouldn't happen more than once or twice during the showcase_).

 ### Terms of Development
 `Park 'N Wash` needs us to build a system that can keep track of parking arrangements and is open for further extensions if necessary.